codegod100/libre-menu-editor/readme.md

 ### Option 2: Reporting bugs and giving feedback

-If you have encountered a problem, and/or have ideas for how the project can be improved, please open an [issue](https://codeberg.org/libre-menu-editor/libre-menu-editor/issues).
+If you have encountered a problem or think that an important feature is missing, please open an [issue](https://codeberg.org/libre-menu-editor/libre-menu-editor/issues).

 ---